-- Geographic Risk-If the Fund focuses its investments in securities of issuers located in a particular country or geographic region, the Fund may be subjected, to a greater extent than if its investments were less focused, to the risks of volatile economic cycles and/or conditions and developments that may be particular to that country or region, such as: adverse securities markets; adverse exchange rates; adverse social, political, regulatory, economic, business, environmental or other developments; or natural disasters. - Interest Rate Risk-When interest rates increase, fixed income securities or instruments held by the Fund (which may include inflation protected securities) will generally decline in value.
+- Inflation Protected Securities Risk-The value of IPS generally fluctuates in response to changes in real interest rates, which are in turn tied to the relationship between nominal interest rates and the rate of inflation.
+Therefore, if inflation were to rise at a faster rate than nominal interest rates, real interest rates might decline, leading to an increase in the value of IPS.
+In contrast, if nominal interest rates increased at a faster rate than inflation, real interest rates might rise, leading to a decrease in the value of IPS.
+Although the principal value of IPS declines in periods of deflation, holders at maturity receive no less than the par value of the bond.
+However, if the Fund purchases IPS in the secondary market whose principal values have been adjusted upward due to inflation since issuance, the Fund may experience a loss if there is a subsequent period of deflation.
+If inflation is lower than expected during the period the Fund holds an IPS, the Fund may earn less on the security than on a conventional bond.
+An increase in the value of IPS held by the Fund represents a taxable event in the year the increase occurs.
+Unexpected increases in the value of IPS could result in the Fund being required to liquidate assets, including when it is not advantageous to do so, in order to satisfy its distribution requirements as a regulated investment company. - Interest Rate Risk-When interest rates increase, fixed income securities or instruments held by the Fund (which may include inflation protected securities) will generally decline in value.
 Long-term fixed income securities or instruments will normally have more price volatility because of this risk than short-term fixed income securities or instruments.
 A wide variety of market factors can cause interest rates to rise, including central bank monetary policy, rising inflation and changes in general economic conditions.
 Changing interest rates may have unpredictable effects on the markets, may result in heightened market volatility and may detract from Fund performance to the extent the Fund is exposed to such interest rates and/or volatility.
 In addition, changes in monetary policy may exacerbate the risks associated with changing interest rates.
 Funds with longer average portfolio durations will generally be more sensitive to changes in interest rates than funds with a shorter average portfolio duration.
-Fluctuations in interest rates may also affect the yield and liquidity of fixed income securities and instruments held by the Fund.
+Fluctuations in interest rates may also affect the liquidity of fixed income securities and instruments held by the Fund.